CharlesRh/secular-buddhism/eightfold-path/4-right-action/06-digital-ethics.md

 Today, experiment with one aspect of more mindful digital engagement.
 You might take a selective fast from a challenging digital activity, practice checking a reactive response before posting or sharing, explore one issue through diverse, high-quality information sources, notice and respond to bodily needs during screen time, or establish one new boundary that supports digital well-being.

 As you engage in this practice, notice how it affects your experience and the quality of your digital actions.
 Remember that like all aspects of the path, digital ethics is a practice—something we develop gradually through consistent attention and intention, learning and adjusting as we go.

+[^1]: Jonathan Haidt, "Why the Past 10 Years of American Life Have Been Uniquely Stupid," The Atlantic, April 2022.